 Child custody cases have significant consequences for families.
 The choices you make regarding legal counsel can influence whether you will have rights to your child.
 When dealing with this type of dispute, it may be beneficial to work with a skilled child custody attorney.

 You will likely have to pay for quality legal representation, but the exact cost of a child custody lawyer in Connecticut varies.
-Most attorneys charge an hourly rate, in addition to requiring that you pay a retainer fee before they take the case.
+Most custody attorneys charge an hourly rate, in addition to requiring that you pay a retainer fee before they take the case.
 It is crucial that you understand the expected payment structure when you hire an attorney.

 A child custody lawyer’s cost ultimately depends on how much work will be required to resolve the case.
 Consequently, many attorneys charge an hourly fee.
 In Connecticut, this fee on average might be anywhere from $300 to $500.
 Attorneys bill their clients for the time they spend on any tasks associated with their case, including gathering and reviewing evidence, deposing witnesses, corresponding with the client and the opposing party.

-Attorneys who use a retainer fee system typically request that money in advance.
+Custody attorneys who use a retainer fee system typically request that money in advance.
 The retainer covers a certain period of time, and when that period ends, the client will need to pay a replenishment retainer.
 It is difficult to estimate the amount of money an individual will have to pay for a lawyer in Connecticut because every child custody case is different.
 However, parents should meet with their attorneys to discuss the specifics of their pricing structure.

 In addition to paying a child custody attorney’s hourly rate, there are certain court fees associated with pursuing a custody case.
 For example, you may need to pay filing fees and marshal fees for serving the initial paperwork and subpoenas.